 Mazda Motor Corporation announced today it will unveil two new concept models at the 2017 Tokyo Motor Show, “one that heralds the company’s next-generation products and another that embodies the direction of the company’s next-generation design”.
 Mazda will also display the SKYACTIV-X next-generation engine, which is the first gasoline unit capable of spark-less ignition.

 The product concept model, a compact hatchback that resembles the Mazda 3, “fuses next-generation technology and design,” says Mazda in its press release.
 It adopts SKYACTIV-Vehicle Architecture, next-generation technologies that apply a human-centered design philosophy for optimal functionality, and is powered by the SKYACTIV-X.

-The company builds the Mazda 3 sedan and hatchback at the assembly plant located in Salamanca, Guanajuato, where there’s also an adjacent engine production facility.
-However, there’s still to be a confirmation by Mazda that both the new Mazda 3 and the SKYACTIV-X engines will be manufactured in Mexico.
+The automaker builds the current Mazda 3 sedan and hatchback versions at an assembly plant located in Salamanca, Guanajuato, where there’s also an adjacent engine production facility.
+However, there’s no confirmation that either the next-generation Mazda 3 and the Skyactiv-X engines will be manufactured in Mexico.